AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

 			<b>PayPal Installment Prepare Button</b>
 		</td>
 			<td>
-				Klarna Checkout A link with the container Checkout: Override "Order now" button</strong> replaces the <strong>Order now</strong> button with <strong>Apply for installments</strong> when a customer selects the payment method Installments Powered by PayPal.
+				A link with the container Checkout: Override "Order now" button</strong> replaces the <strong>Order now</strong> button with <strong>Apply for installments</strong> when a customer selects the payment method Installments Powered by PayPal.
 			</td>
 			</tr>
 			<tr>